apache/activemq-website/src/components/classic/documentation/xbean-xml-reference-50.md

 _java.lang.String_

-Sets the [connection URL](configuring-transports) used to connect to the ActiveMQ Classic broker.
+Sets the [connection URL](configuring-transports) used to connect to the ActiveMQ broker.

 clientID